All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 He imposed strict moral standards which resulted in making him less and less well-liked.

-He ended by being very isolated in Domus Flavia, the imperial palace he had built on the
+He ended by being very isolated in Domus Flavia, the addition to the imperial palace he built on the

 Palatine.